idolize/logitech-craft-vscode/README_DEV.md

 * Find output from your extension in the debug console.
 * You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

+### `logitech-craft-plugin` package

+The code for the actual [plugin API interface with Logitech Options was factored out into a separate library](https://github.com/idolize/logitech-craft-plugin).
+You may need to make changes in that codebase separately.